PatrickKingwill/c_driver_drv8874/readme.md

 }
 ```

 - float adc_read()
-This reads your configured ADC and converts the value to current, then returns this value
+This reads your configured ADC and converts the value to current, then returns this value.
 Example for STM32 + HAL:
 ```
 float adc_read()